-In most cases a rough estimate of how much the polarization is suppressed or enhanced at the surface is given by the surface dipole moments in zero external electric field.
-Table II lists the dipole moment of the uppermost unit cell (i.e., the sum of the dipole moments m_i of the first two atomic layers) in zero external electric field for slabs of 7 layers.
-(The results from 8- and 9-layer slabs differ by less than 3%.)
+in zero external electric field for slabs of seven layers.
+(The results from eight- and nine-layer slabs differ by less than 3%.)
 Additionally, these dipole moments have been converted to a polarization by dividing them by the lattice constant c.

 The values of the dipole moments of the uppermost unit cells are of the same order of magnitude for all surfaces.
-In the case of $BaTiO_3$, they correspond to about $20{\text -}40\%$ of the bulk spontaneous polarization $\mathbf{P}s^{\text{bulk}}$.
-Therefore, for $BaTiO_3$ a relatively large change in the polarization at the surface has to be expected for a spontaneously polarized slab.
-On the other hand, for $PbTiO_3$ the surface dipoles make up only about 10% of the bulk spontaneous polarization.
+In the case of BaTiO3, they correspond to about 20-40 % of the bulk spontaneous polarization $\mathbf{P}{s}^{\text{bulk}}$.
+Therefore, for BaTiO3 a relatively large change in the polarization at the surface has to be expected for a spontaneously polarized slab.
+On the other hand, for PbTiO3 the surface dipoles make up only about 10% of the bulk spontaneous polarization.
 The modification of the polarization at the surface in a spontaneously polarized state will therefore be only modest.
-The polarization will be suppressed for an upwards polarization and enhanced for a downwards polarized state.
+The polarization will be suppressed for an upward polarization and enhanced for a downward polarized state.